-Ask your clients what they think they need from you and how you can help.
+Ask your service users what they think they need from you and how you can help.
 Be prepared to learn about these issues on your own.
-Do not expect your client to educate you about everything related to LGBTQ+ newcomer issues.
-For example, getting more information about the laws surrounding sexual orientation and/or gender identity in the client's home country can provide information about those attitudes towards LGBTQ+ people which may have impacted your client's experiences.
+Do not expect service users to educate you about everything related to LGBTQ+ newcomer issues.
+For example, getting more information about the laws surrounding sexual orientation and/or gender identity in the service users's home country can provide information about those attitudes towards LGBTQ+ people which may have impacted your service users's experiences.
 Give appropriate referrals.